Broadchurch: Principal photography

 James Strong directed five episodes of series one of Broadchurch; Euros Lyn directed three.
 Matt Gray was both director of photography and camera operator, and said he approached Broadchurch as if it were a documentary film, rather than a television drama.
-In Britain, very few scripted television programs are filmed in the order seen on the air; it is far more common to shoot out-of-order.
+In Britain, very few scripted television programmes are filmed in the order seen on the air; it is far more common to shoot out of order.
 Usually, scripts are first broken down into their component scenes and shots.
 Scenes using the same locations or sets are shot at the same time, to minimise the time and expense of moving cameras and equipment.
 Broadchurch, however, was shot in order, to keep the identity of the murderer a secret until the end of the production.

 Most of Broadchurch series one was shot on location to heighten the reality and intimacy of the series and because the Dorset coast was integral to setting the mood of the drama.
 The first cast read-through occurred at Bloomsbury Central Baptist Church in London on 7 August 2012.
 Principal photography began on interior sets at Vision Studios on 13 August 2012.
 Location shooting began the first week of September.
 Most location photography occurred in the town of Clevedon in north Somerset.
 Some scenes were also shot in the towns of Bridport and West Bay in Dorset.
 Three locations were used in the area around Yate, South Gloucestershire, and two in Bristol.
 Other filming locations included Shepton Mallet, Portishead, and Weston-super-Mare, and the villages of Eype and Flax Bourton.
 The oft-seen cliff where Danny Latimer's body is found and which features heavily in the visuals of Broadchurch, is Harbour Cliff and Harbour Cliff Beach in West Bay.
 Many of the villages involved in the shooting of Broadchurch received a boost in tourism, especially in West Bay and Bridport.

 Not all shooting was done on location.
 Some sets were built at Vision Studios near Bristol, because equipment needs made it impractical to film on location.
 Two shots required green screen shots to composite images together.
 These "green screen" shots were filmed at Waterloo Film Studios in London.

 Rehearsal on Broadchurch was kept to a minimum.
 To heighten the raw and tension-filled tone of the show, actors were often prevented from seeing the space they were to perform in until shooting began.
 Almost no improvisation of dialogue occurred on the set.
 A heavy reliance was also placed on getting the first take right.
 Director James Strong believed the first take was more spontaneous and more natural than subsequent takes.
 Subsequently, most of what the viewer sees in Broadchurch series one are first takes.

 Principal photography on Broadchurch series one concluded on 4 December 2012.